TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow.md

 - In case of @VAR_SOC_NAME EVM, the SBL loads the DM Firmware to DM R5F.
 \endcond

+\cond SOC_AM62PX
+- In case of @VAR_SOC_NAME EVM, the SBL stage 2 will boot the cores in following order, 1st HSM 2nd MCU and 3rd A53.
+This order is followed across all the bootloader examples.

+- To change the bootloader order for different use cases, follow the below steps
+    - **Step1** Open the Syscfg gui to configure the bootloader order.
+Refer \ref SYSCONFIG_INTRO_PAGE,to know how to use Syscfg gui.
+    - **Step2** Select the bootloader instance.
+        \imageStyle{bootloader_instance.png, width:50%}
+        \image html bootloader_instance.png "Opening Bootloader Instance"
+    - **Step3** Add bootloader instance for different cores, depending on the order in which the core has to be booted.
+The order in the below image is HSM MCU and Linux, the order in which the instance is displayed.
+        \imageStyle{adding_bootloader_instance.png, width:50%}
+        \image html adding_bootloader_instance.png "Adding Bootloader Instance"
+\endcond

 - Depending on the type of SBL loaded, SBL looks for the **multicore appimage** (refer \ref TOOLS_BOOT for more on multicore appimage) of the application binary at a specified location in a boot media.
 - If the appimage is found, the multicore appimage is parsed into multiple **RPRCs**.
 These are optimized binaries which are then loaded into individual CPUs.
 - Each RPRC image will have information regarding the core on which it is to be loaded, entry points and multiple sections of that application binary